 The GIF format is one of the oldest file formats for pixel images and it means graphics interchange format.

 What makes GIFs stand out is that they can display motion.
-GIF works in a similar way to flipbooks: a stack of images is shown in quick succession.
+GIF works similarly to flipbooks: a stack of images is shown in quick succession.

 This article explains below how you can easily save animated GIFs from a PowerPoint slideshow.
-All instructions listed here apply to PowerPoint in Microsoft Office 365.
+All instructions listed here apply to PowerPoint in Microsoft365.

 How can I save a GIF from PowerPoint?